Special issues concerning debtors

 - Judicial estoppel is a problem when a homeowner has a claim against a mortgage lender, contractor or anyone else.
 If the bankruptcy filer fails to list any such potential claim in Chapter 7 or 13 bankruptcy, it may be dismissed by judicial estoppel when later filed in state court.

 Landlord files bankruptcy

-- Landlord was not providing utility service prior to filing bankruptcy.
-Bankruptcy may actually help tenants, because utility must now provide service despite landlord's failure to pay bills.
+- A landlord was not providing utility service prior to filing bankruptcy.
+Bankruptcy may actually help tenants because the utility must now provide service despite landlord's failure to pay bills.

-- Tenant has claim for breach of implied warranty of habitability or other conditions problems.
+- Tenant has filed a claim for breach of implied warranty of habitability or other conditions problems.
 If no action is taken, tenant's damage claims may be discharged or paid at cents on the dollar.
-Tenant may need to object to landlord's Chapter 11 or Chapter 13 plan to increase payout to tenant.
+Tenant may need to object to landlord's Chapter 11 or Chapter 13 plan to increase the payout to the tenant.

 - Private claims for injunctive relief are stayed.
 (Governmental enforcement actions are not stayed).
 Tenant may have to seek relief from automatic stay to be able to pursue action to have conditions fixed.

-- Landlord does not return security deposit.
-In Chicago and any other jurisdiction where landlord is required to keep security deposit in a separate account, landlord's failure to return deposit may be a nondischargeable debt.
+- A landlord does not return a security deposit.
+In Chicago and any other jurisdiction where the landlord is required to keep security deposit in a separate account, landlord's failure to return deposit may be a nondischargeable debt.
 See 11 U.S.C. § 523(a)(4).
 However, the tenant must file a timely complaint objecting to discharge of this debt.

 Updated: September 2017